-The purpose of Women in Philanthropy is to award grants to fund programs and projects that have the potential for high impact, resulting in significant positive change, in the lives of women, girls and/or children in Aiken, Burke, Columbia, McDuffie or Richmond Counties.
+The purpose of Women in Philanthropy is to award grants to fund programs and projects that have the potential for high impact, resulting in significant positive change, in the lives of women, girls and/or children in Aiken, Burke, Columbia, McDuffie, Richmond and Edgefield Counties.

 For questions please email: email@example.com

 - Address a community need, an emerging community need, and /or provide a new, creative approach to a community need.

 - Offer opportunities to collaborate and foster partnerships, as well as leverage other funding sources.

 - Demonstrate the ability to achieve measurable results.
 Priority will be given to a project/organization demonstrating high probability of sustainability beyond the grant period.

 - Fit within at least one of the following funding areas: